 Estimated Circuit Area

-The estimated printed circuit board area for the components used in the design of Figure 50 is 0.55 in2.
+The estimated printed circuit board area for the components used in the design of Figure 50 is 0.55 in.
 This area does not include test points or connectors.

-Figure 64. +24V to - 12V Inverting Power Supply from SLVA317 Application Note
+Figure 64.
+Inverting Power Supply from the SLVA317 Application Note